burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. C++ is pretty complex if considering all language details.
 That aspect is not suitable for spreading the language in society fast.

 2. The powerful expressivity of C++ is a technical power.
-At the same time, it's its weakness in obtaining new adepts.
-Without new adepts, any concept will die.
+At the same time, it's weakness in obtaining new adepts.

+    > Without new adepts, any concept will die.

 3. Due to the high entry level for C++ in Academia, high momentum belongs to Python, not to C++ at all.
-C++ is used only when necessary (E.g., you need to work with the hardware directly; you need to have algorithms/mathematical model that operates in real-time; you need to be careful in terms of consumed memory).
+C++ is used only when necessary.
+Examples:
+    - You need to work with the hardware directly
+    - You need to have algorithms/mathematical model that operates in real-time
+    - You need to be careful in terms of consumed memory

-4. The speed of development of the prototype is faster in Python for typically user space applications.
+4. The speed of development of the prototype is faster in Python for typical user space applications.
+If you are not sure about approach iterating is essential.
+It's unfortunately the case in a lot of cases, because research and innovation in fact deal with uncertanty.

 5. C++, to some extent, forces you to be aware of the hardware level.
 It's not clear whether it is good or bad:

-   * On one side, when you want to try an idea, interpretable language provides a fast way to do that.
+   * On one side, when you want to try an idea, interpretable language provides a fast way to do that if you are not going to touch hardware features or operating system features.
    * On the other hand, widespread usage of interpretable languages will lead to situations in which many people will not know how the computer works.
 You will lose the ability to distinguish a big lie from a small lie and truth in the context of computing machines.

 6. The next problem that people with Python backgrounds face is the need to install Toolchains and Build systems.
-Sometimes you even must learn the syntax of build systems (e.g. [CMake](https://cmake.org/).
+In fact, if you are new to these languages then you even have to learn the syntax of build systems e.g. [CMake](https://cmake.org/).
 With scripting language, such a thing is absent in the first place.
-Once you have the interpreter installed, and you install need libraries via the package manager in scripting languages, you just launch the script.
+Once you have the interpreter installed, and you install need libraries via the package manager in scripting languages, you just launch the script if it implements standalone functionality (conceptually).

 People continue to predict that C++ will die.
-It's an ongoing (and fun) *three-decade* process, but it is not happening.
-It seems that the fundamental things of the language make it immortal, even though the language tends to be more complex.
+It's an ongoing and fun *three-decade* process, but it is not happening.
+It seems that the fundamental things of the language make it *immortal*, even though the language tends to be more complex.

 # Deep Principles of the Language

 The Language started as a project in Bell Labs in 1979 ([3], [https://www.stroustrup.com/bs_faq.html#invention](https://www.stroustrup.com/bs_faq.html#invention).
 The principles of C++ language, which B.Stroustrup put into the Language, were documented between 1981 and 1991.
 According to B.Stroustroup, they existed even before the decision of standardization that took place in 1989.
 More importantly, the principles of the Language, even in 2024, are still inside it, and they are the heart of the Language ([3]):

 1. No implicit violation of static type system.
-2. Provide good support for user-defined types similar to built-in types.
+2. Provide good support for user-defined types similar to language built-in types.
 3. The locality of memory access patterns for variables and arrays is suitable for hardware in the long term.
+And language should support it.
-4. Zero-Overhead principle:
+4. Two Zero-Overhead principles:

     * a.
 What you don't use, you should not pay for.
     * b.
-If something is built-in in the Language, it's impossible to write it better by hand.
+If something is built-in in the Language itself, it's impossible to write it better by hand.

 Some language decisions due to B.Stroustoup: